-After his inauguration in 1789, George Washington worshipped at this Classic Revival brownstone chapel, which found new fame in the aftermath of September 11.
-Although the World Trade Center was destroyed just a block away, St Paul's sustained only one broken pane of glass, earning it the nickname, 'The Little Chapel That Stood.'
-In the days following, it offered round-the-clock refuge, spiritual and emotional support and food service to first responders and rescue workers.
+After his inauguration in 1789, George Washington worshipped at this Classical Revival brownstone chapel, built in 1766 and narrowly avoiding destruction in the fire of 1776.
+It avoided disaster again on September 11, 2001, when the destruction of the World Trade Center a mere block away left the chapel untouched.
+Now famous as 'The Little Chapel That Stood,' St Paul's offered round-the-clock refuge, spiritual and emotional support, and food service to first responders and rescue workers.

-The austere white interior stands in contrast to the gilded 'Glory' altarpiece, which was designed by Pierre L'Enfant, who would later design the master street plan for Washington, DC.
-Displays along the sides tell the story of St Paul's in NYC history, while the small Chapel of Remembrance at the back displays touching artifacts from September 11, including a cross created from steel debris found in the destruction.
+The austere white interior stands in contrast to the gilded 'Glory' altarpiece designed by Pierre L'Enfant, who would later design the master street plan for Washington, DC.
+Displays along the sides tell the story of St Paul's in NYC history, while the small Chapel of Remembrance at the back houses touching artifacts from September 11, including a cross created from steel debris found amid the destruction.

 A major renovation was completed in 2016, in time for the chapel's sestercentennial.
 Beneath the building and in the cemetery behind are buried a number of notable Americans, among them Revolutionary War hero General Richard Montgomery.